KiloProjects/Kilonova/docs/contest-work.md

 - [x] Allow to disable manual signup;
 - [ ] Real-time leaderboard for admins;
 - [x] Show max score on problem page;
-- [ ] Hide problem editors during contest if not admin;
-- [ ] Disable pastes for contest problems during contest;

 - [ ] See which other features should be disabled during contests;
-- [ ] Disable forgot password things for generated accounts.
+- [ ] Disable forgot password things for generated accounts;

 Nice-to-have:
 - [ ] UI for generating accounts from a csv;
 	- Might just have a quick python script do it.
-- [ ] A separate system for evaluating tasks;
 - [ ] Better notifications;
 - [ ] Statistics page for after the contest and for organizers;
 - [ ] Better telemetry and stats;